lightyou/gsoap/gsoap/doc/guide/index.md

 ## Secure Web services with HTTPS {#serveropenssl}

-To enable SSL for stand-alone gSOAP Web servers, first install OpenSSL (3.0 or 1.1) and use option the compile-time flag `#WITH_OPENSSL` to compile the sources with your C or C++ compiler.
+To enable SSL for stand-alone gSOAP Web servers, first install OpenSSL and use option the compile-time flag `#WITH_OPENSSL` to compile the sources with your C or C++ compiler (or use the compile-time flag `#WITH_GNUTLS` if you prefer GNUTLS), for example:

      c++ -DWITH_OPENSSL -o myprog myprog.cpp stdsoap2.cpp soapC.cpp soapServer.cpp -lssl -lcrypto

-Or with GNUTLS use `#WITH_GNUTLS` and link with libgnutls and optionally libgcrypt and libgpg-error:
+With GNUTLS:

      c++ -DWITH_GNUTLS -o myprog myprog.cpp stdsoap2.cpp soapC.cpp soapServer.cpp -lgnutls -lgcrypt -lgpg-error

-Or with WolfSSL use `#WITH_WOLFSSL`:

-     c++ -DWITH_WOLFSSL -o myprog myprog.cpp stdsoap2.cpp soapC.cpp soapServer.cpp -lwolfssl

 SSL support for stand-alone gSOAP Web services is enabled by calling `::soap_ssl_accept` to perform the SSL/TLS handshake after `::soap_accept`.
 In